schorschii/OWA-SMIME4Linux/README.md

    You can use `openssl pkcs12 -in cert.p12 -out cert.pem -nodes (-legacy)` to convert a .p12/.pfx file into .pem, but remember to restrict access permissions to this folder!

 ## Usage
+First, if you are still logged in, log out and log in again.
+OWA checks the SMIME control availability when logging in.

-1. Open OWA and open a SMIME encrypted and/or signed mail -> profit.
+1. Open a SMIME encrypted and/or signed mail -> profit.
 2. Sending a SMIME encrypted and/or signed mail unfortunately needs one more hack.
 Thanks to Microsoft, the encrypt/signing options only appear if the browser's user agent contains "Windows".
 You need to open the dev tools (F12), click on the 3 dots -> More Tools -> Network Conditions.
 There, disable "Use browser default" and select "Chrome - Windows".
+Log out and log in again, now you shoud have the options to enable encryption/signing when writing an email.
 This is only a temporary workaround.
 If you have a better solution please let me know!

 ## Debugging
 In case of problems, you can create an empty file `~/.cache/owa-smime4linux/native.log` to enable logging of the Native Messaging communication.
 Attention: this will contain decrypted messages in plaintext.
 Delete the file afterwards to disable logging!